 Article I. Purpose and Policy

-It is the purpose of the party state to cooperate with each other in the interstate placement of children to the end that:
+It is the purpose and policy of the party states to cooperate with each other in the interstate placement of children to the end that:

 (a) Each child requiring placement shall receive the maximum opportunity to be placed in a suitable environment and with persons or institutions having appropriate qualifications and facilities to provide a necessary and desirable degree and type of care.